 W = U * Q

-The electronvolt [eV] is a common unit among these types of work.
-The charge is thereby given by a multiple of the elementary charge, and voltage is given by volts.
-The force that exerts upon the electric charge in the electric field results from the electric field density E and the electric charge Q:
+The electronvolt (eV) is a common unit for these types of work.
+The charge is thereby defined by a multiple of the elementary charge, and voltage is defined by the volts.
+The force that is exerted on the electric charge in the electric field results from E and Q:

 F = E * Q

 Charges act on other charges in their environment.
-Experiencing the force of the electric field, evenly distributed electrons of the uncharged conductor of the two oppositely charged plates collect on one side of the conductor, while the other side is deficient of electrons.
+As they experience the force of the electric field, evenly distributed electrons of the uncharged conductor of the two oppositely charged plates collect on one side of the conductor, whereas the other side is deficient in electrons.
 The charges of the conductor are separated by the influence of the nearby charge.

-Now, let’s imagine an electrostatic field in a medium (air) and take an uncharged metal sphere which consists of two parts, as demonstrated in the picture below.
+Now let’s imagine an electrostatic field in a medium (air) and take an uncharged metal sphere that consists of two parts, as demonstrated in the image below.

-As a result of electrostatic forces, the electrons inside the ball start to separate in such a way that negative charges will accumulate opposite to the negatively charged plate because unlike charges attract each other.
+As a result of electrostatic forces, the electrons inside the sphere start to separate in such a way that negative charges will accumulate opposite to the negatively charged plate because unlike charges attract each other.
 If we separate the two hemispheres from each other and then remove them from the field, we will get two oppositely charged bodies.
-This influence of the electrostatic force upon the charges is called electrostatic induction.
+This influence of the electrostatic force on the charges is called ‘electrostatic induction.’

 A capacitor consists of two closely adjacent conductors.
 The two conductors are oppositely charged.
-Because of the mutual attraction of the charges, the amount of the charges collected on both plates at the same voltage will be bigger than if the conductors were separate.
-A capacitor has large capacity (capacitance).
-If both conductors have plates, they are called parallel-plate capacitors.
-The capacitance is a quotient of the charge Q and the voltage U between the conductors.
+Because of the mutual attraction of the charges, the amount of the charge collected on both plates at the same voltage will be bigger than if the conductors were separated.
+A capacitor has a large capacity ( capacitance Capacitance The measure of a blood vessel’s ability to increase the volume of blood it holds without a large increase in blood pressure.
+The vascular capacitance is equal to the change in volume divided by the change in pressure.
+Venous Function).
+If both conductors have plates, they are called ‘parallel plate capacitors.’
+The capacitance Capacitance The measure of a blood vessel’s ability to increase the volume of blood it holds without a large increase in blood pressure.
+The vascular capacitance is equal to the change in volume divided by the change in pressure.
+Venous Function C is a quotient of the charge Q and the voltage U between the conductors.

 C = Q / U

-A capacitance of 1 farad produces 1 V of voltage for an electric charge of 1 C. The capacitance of a parallel-plate capacitor is directly proportional to the surface area of the conductor plates A and inversely proportional to the separation distance between the plates d.
+A capacitance Capacitance The measure of a blood vessel’s ability to increase the volume of blood it holds without a large increase in blood pressure.
+The vascular capacitance is equal to the change in volume divided by the change in pressure.
+Venous Function of 1 farad produces 1 V of voltage for an electric charge of 1 C. The capacitance Capacitance The measure of a blood vessel’s ability to increase the volume of blood it holds without a large increase in blood pressure.
+The vascular capacitance is equal to the change in volume divided by the change in pressure.
+Venous Function of a parallel plate capacitor is directly proportional to the surface area of the conductor plates A and inversely proportional to the separation distance between the plates d.

-In case there is air or vacuum between the plates, the following applies:
+In case there is air or a vacuum between the plates, the following equation applies:

 C = ε0 * A / d

-If there is the dielectric material between the plates, the following applies:
+If there is dielectric material between the plates, the following equation applies:

 C = ε0 * εR * A / d